kennyspezi/heatindextracker/README.md

 # heatindextracker
-a heat index, surface temperature tracker that compares change in global warming between zipcodes in rural areas. currently semi working for houston.
+a heat index, surface temperature tracker that compares change in global warming between zipcodes in urban areas. currently semi working for houston.